Essomia/geojuji/docs/packages-manager.md

 envresume doctor
 ```

-:memo: For more detail, you check the [envresume](../shell/bash/bin/envresume) script file that I print with `envresume doctor -- print > docs/envresume-checkup.md `.
+:memo: For more detail, you check the [envresume](../shell/bash/bin/envresume) script file.

 :bulb: If you are interested, you can consult my lastest [environment checkup](../docs/envresume-checkup.md).
+I generate it with: `envresume doctor -- print > docs/envresume-checkup.md`.